- Who is eligible for OCI?

 - Where to Apply?

-Overseas Citizenship of India (OCI) is given to Persons of Indian Origin (PIO) who emigrated from India and acquired citizenship of a foreign country other than Bangladesh or Pakistan.
-Such people are eligible for OCI only if their home country allows dual citizenship in some form or other under local laws.
+Overseas Citizenship of India (OCI) is given to Persons of Indian Origin (PIO) who immigrated from India and subsequently acquired citizenship of a foreign country.
+This does not apply to everyone besides citizens of Bangladesh and Pakistan.
+This is applicable only to people whose home country allows dual citizenship in some form or the other under local laws.

 Eligibility for OCI

 The following person(s) are eligible for OCI.
-The applicant should be a foreign national who:
+The applicant should have renounced his Indian citizenship and be a foreign national who:

-- was eligible to become a citizen of India on 26th January 1950 provided his/her country of citizenship allows dual citizenship in some form or other under the local laws.
+- was eligible to become a citizen of India on 26th January 1950 provided his/her country of citizenship allowed dual citizenship in some form or other under the local laws.

 - was a citizen of India on or at any time after 26th January 1950.